brillout/goldpage/docs/readme.template.md

 We find other tools too "framework-ish".
 Goldpage only takes care of building your pages and leaves the rest of the stack to you.
-Where you feel restricted with other tools
-Goldpage gives you freedom.
+Where you may feel restricted with other tools Goldpage gives you freedom.
 For example,
-Gatsby forces you to use GraphQL whereas Goldpage leaves the choice whether to use GraphQL to you.
+Gatsby forces you to use GraphQL whereas Goldpage leaves the choice of using GraphQL to you.

 !INLINE ./snippets/section-footer.md #readme